funkepunkemonke/HONORS391/index.md

 and it can lead to hard to debug errors by having objects in memory you forgot you had.
 To turn that off, go to Tools --\> 'Global Options' and select the 'Never' option for 'Save workspace to .RData' on exit.'

-![Set 'Save workspace to .RData on exit' to 'Never'](img/rstudio-preferences.png)

 ### Organizing your working directory